Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

        FrameTargetActor (for a frame, such as a tab) WorkerTargetActor (for various kind of workers)
        |
-       \-- Target-scoped actors:
+       \-- Tab-scoped actors:
            Actors exposing one particular feature set.
 They are children of a given target actor and the data they return is filtered to reflect the target.
-           These actors are registered with `target: true` in devtools/server/main.js.
+           These actors are registered with `tab: true` in devtools/server/main.js.
            Examples include:
            WebConsoleActor